papaproger/magicsquare/README.md

 About
 ---

 Move the square over the grid.
-Play the game [here](https://papaproger.github.io/magicsquare/).
+[Play it now!](https://papaproger.github.io/magicsquare/)

 by
 ---